wordofwarning/wordofwarning.org/current/2016-hazard/2-3/index.md

 *I am not historical, I am not futuristic, I am not the old nor am I the new.
 I am but an object made from human hair.
 My purpose is to disturb, to interrupt your contemplation and seduce your vision; so that I become an image of your imagination.*

 Vivian Chinasa Ezugha makes work that attempts to connect to her Nigerian culture and to the questions she is asking about her identity as a black woman living in England.
->*… a raw unedited power, too distinct to miss.
-Charged and alive, Ezugha's presence irrepressibly seeps through her skin into every action, imbuing them with strong personal, political and cultural significance.* — Zierle & Carter
+"*A raw unedited power, too distinct to miss.
+Charged and alive, Ezugha's presence irrepressibly seeps through her skin into every action, imbuing them with strong personal, political and cultural significance.*" — Zierle & Carter

 #### [These activities happen all afternoon, 12noon-5pm](/current/2016-hazard/ongoing)
 **Aidan Strudwick | *Human Mini-Golf***